pattonsgirl/CS3900-AppSoftwareDev/DatabaseDesign/Assignment-4.md

 Score: /6 points

 README contains:
-- Updated physical model using peer review feedback (1 pt) /1
+- Your group's physical model (1 pt) /1
 - Descriptions of common physical database concepts (1 pt) /1
 - Scripts to create your physical database (3 pts) /3
 - Description of your create scripts (1 pt) /1